Jim Webb: Post-military career

-questioned whether an overthrow of Saddam would "actually increase our ability to win the war against international terrorism" and pointed out that the measure of military success can be preventing wars as well as fighting them.
+Seven months before the beginning of the 2003 Iraq War, Webb wrote an essay for The Washington Post in which he questioned whether an overthrow of Saddam would: "actually increase our ability to win the war against international terrorism" and pointed out that the measure of military success can be preventing wars as well as fighting them.
 He charged, "those who are pushing for a unilateral war in Iraq know full well that there is no exit strategy if we invade."
 He concluded, "the Iraqis are a multiethnic people filled with competing factions who in many cases would view a U.S. occupation as infidels invading the cradle of Islam....
 In Japan, American occupation forces quickly became 50,000 friends.
 In Iraq, they would quickly become 50,000 terrorist targets."

 During the 2004 presidential campaign, Webb wrote an op-ed piece for USA Today in which he, as a military veteran, evaluated the candidacies of John Kerry and George W. Bush.
 He criticized Kerry for the nature of his opposition to the Vietnam War in the 1970s while affiliated with the Vietnam Veterans Against the War, and accused Bush of using his father's connections to avoid service in Vietnam.
 Webb wrote that Bush had "committed the greatest strategic blunder in modern memory" with the 2003 invasion of Iraq.